 A simple yet superbly effective alternative is the eSpecial Needs Therapy Net Swing.
 It’s a great solution to calm a restless child.
 This special needs swing is a great therapeutic tool that has a versatile fit from child to adult.
 It’s a great investment because it grows with your child and they can use it long term.
-You can use it on a sitting position like a typical swing but because of its flexible design and shape, your child can comfortably switch to any position they like.
+You can use it in a sitting position like a typical swing but because of its flexible design and shape, your child can comfortably switch to any position they like.

 Designed to Stimulate Vestibular System

 The swing envelops your child’s whole body as they swing back and forth.
-This type of movement and support helps to stimulate their vestibular system, linear movement, and provides enough pressure to the joints.
+This type of movement and support helps to stimulate their vestibular system, linear movement and provides enough pressure to the joints.
 All those help calm and comfort kids who seek that type of pressure.

 The great thing about this special needs swing is that kids can also sit in there to read books or do their homework.
 For kids with speech disorders, it’s a good idea to do speech therapy while on the swing.

 For older kids, and if you want a more solid material, the TFH-UK Teenage Full Support Swing Seat is a great choice.
-It is a true high back swing for special needs teenagers.
+It is a true high-back swing for special needs teenagers.
 Its high back design provides support for older children or those in teen years.